Some things are just too good not to share -- right away! Like this -- so cute:

 FIBER!!!!!!!!!

 I was at Jacob's Reward Farm when the shareholders' fiber was delivered by FedEx (poor guy--he had to work a little today).
 I wasn't sure if Cindy would open the box and let me love on it a little, but I think she was as excited to see it and touch it as I was!
+And it was oh so touchable and oh so lovable!!

 If you're a shareholder, you're going to love, love, love your share this year!!!
 So . . . since you need a little something to dream about, let me tide you over until Cindy has a chance to blog better pix: